CFE 640: INEQUALITY & INTERGROUP RELATIONS IN EDUCATION

 This course examines theory, research, and practice important for intergroup relations in education, within the context of racial, ethnic, and class inequalities in broader U.S. society.

-The 50th anniversary of Brown vs. Board of Education, and recent court cases reviewing affirmative action and integration policies, have focused attention on social science research that re-examines and supports the need for, and broader impact of, racial and ethnic diversity across levels of education.
+Past and ongoing court cases reviewing affirmative action and integration policies have focused attention on social science research that re-examines and supports the need for, and broader impact of, racial and ethnic diversity across levels of education.
 In this course, students will critically engage examples from this growing body of research, including work on:

 - Racial, ethnic, and class inequalities in the U.S.; current patterns of re- segregation across educational settings, for educators as well as students; and consequences for educational access, opportunity, and outcomes

 - Contemporary forms of racism; associated ideologies and systems of power and privilege; multi-level processes of discrimination and stereotyping in education

 - Students’ interpretations and constructions of their educational experiences, including alienation, struggle, and resistance